 Summary statistics for numeric variables are below.
 Average performances are almost equal for player 1 and player 2 statistics.
 Average performance of tennis players can be seen in this summary statistics.
 Some of them are given below.
-When we look some statistics like ACE.1 and ACE.2, seem like there is outlier values but each match has different number of game, so if the number of game is too high, then number of some satistics can be high.
+When we look some statistics like ACE.1 and ACE.2, seem like there is outlier values but each match has different number of games, so if the number of games is too high, then number of some statistics can be high.